bwcarp/dnf_collector.py/README.md

 ### A node-exporter collector for dnf upgrades

 The community yum.sh collector did not include a separate metric for updates with security advisories.
-This does, as well as leverages dnf's python library directly.
+This reports the separate metric as well as leverages dnf's python library directly.

 This has been tested on:
-* RHEL9
+* RHEL 9, 10
-* CentOS Stream 9
+* CentOS Stream 9, 10
-* AlmaLinux 8/9
+* AlmaLinux 8, 9, 10
-* RockyLinux 8/9
+* RockyLinux 8, 9, 10
-* Fedora 38-40
+* Fedora 38-42

 Enterprise Linux variants (everything here except Fedora) [need EPEL configured](https://docs.fedoraproject.org/en-US/epel/).